 The European Commission reacts to the rapid development of online platforms and services and strives to update existing EU legislation on digital services and platforms.
 The revised legislation aims to harmonise the definition of responsibilities and obligations of the wide spectrum of digital services and online platforms to protect all users of digital services.
 It will also aim to define rules to ensure that markets characterised by large platforms remain fair.

-Science Europe has provided feedback on the Commission’s plans for the updated legislation based on the needs of its members:
+Science Europe has provided feedback on the EC’s plans for the updated legislation based on the needs of its members: